jenzhng/campground-checker/README.md

 # campground-checker
-Command line Ruby app that checks reservation.gov for campsite vacancies
+Command line Ruby app that checks reservation.gov for campsite vacancies.
+App takes input such as camp type, number of nights, and park id.

 ## Testing
 - [x] retrieve park name